-\ On Sunday November 19, 2017 the Board appointed Mr. Bashar Obeid, whom has served as Aramex's Chief Financial Officer, as the Company's Chief Executive Officer, with immediate effect, replacing Mr. Hussein Hachem.
-Mr. Obeid joined Aramex in 1993 and since then, has been playing a major role in the development and growth of the Company's business.
+^{} On 10 September 2018, the Company appointed Ms. Nadia Abusarah, serving then as Interim Chief Financial Officer, as the Company's Chief Financial Officer, with immediate effect.
+Ms. Abusarah joined Aramex in 1994 and since then, has been playing a major role in the development and growth of the Company's business.

-i.
-Following is a statement of the names, positions and joining dates of the Company's Senior Executives along with their total salaries, allowances and bonuses, paid to them during the year 2017:
+Following is a statement of the names, positions and joining dates of the Company's Senior Executives along with their total salaries, allowances and bonuses, paid to them during the year 2018: